imperva/domain-directory-controller/README.md

 ...
 ```

-#### Use Case 8 - Change Requests: Add, Remove, Replace AD's objects
+#### Use Case 8 - Change Requests: Add, Remove, Replace AD's objects' fields

-In order to change AD's object's fields a ChangeRequest object is needed.
+In order to change AD's objects' fields a ChangeRequest object is needed.
 Using the ChangeRequest object you can specify the field and values you want to add, remove or replace.

 ```java